Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 Give it a shot.
 How would you support your best friend, sister, child, parent?
 The understanding and empathetic you would say, “I’m here for you.”
 Don’t forget to be there for yourself too.

-When you enter the grief journey, there are a few things that you don’t receive.
+When you enter your grief journey, there are a few things that you don’t receive.
 You don’t get a roadmap, a deadline, or a crystal ball.

 Grief can be about muddling through murky water for a while.
 Making your own map, in your own time and slowly writing the next chapter.